c-w-m/miniconf/README.md

 ```bash
 $ ./program --numOpt 6.28 --boolOpt true -s "another string"
 ```

-Alternatively, a config file can also be used:
+Alternatively, a config file can also be used, for example:

 ```bash
 $ ./program --config settings.json -s "another string"